All articles

 Meta

-"If your support issues have gone down 90% in one week, one month, or six months, there is a high likelihood that you haven't solved all the problems," says Dhanuka.
-"You've potentially just created a wall for people to reach you."
 The problem, she explains, runs across companies of all sizes and geographies.
-The drivers vary, but they tend to cluster around a few recurring failures: technical illiteracy as teams rush to adopt fast-moving technology, metric engineering tied to bonuses and short-term contracts, and fragmented process ownership where no single person understands the full customer journey.
+The drivers vary, but they tend to cluster around a few recurring failures: technical illiteracy as teams rush to adopt fast-moving technology, metric engineering tied to bonuses and short-term contracts, fragmented process ownership where no single person understands the full customer journey, and a lack of realistic executive performance targets that prevent the slow erosion of brand value and customer loyalty.

 The fix is not removing AI from customer support.
 It is redesigning the system to surface truth rather than hide it.
 Dhanuka calls this building for "deep listening," and she offers several concrete starting points.

 • Separate the incentives: Sales, brand management, and post-sales service should not report to a single leader whose goal is operational efficiency.
 "If you put them all under one senior leader, you will not get the signals you need," Dhanuka warns.
 Independent reporting lines for returns data, brand sentiment, and sales performance create the objective feedback loops that catch problems early.
+The org structure recommendation flows from the core insight: fragmented ownership with accountability is what drives consistency, not consolidated control.